A Structural Condition on Point Sets with Few Distinct Dot Products: Preliminaries

-\begin{lemma}[Bounding dot products on a circle] If we have a set $C \subset \mathbb{R}^2$ consisting of $n$ points \emph{placed anywhere} on a circle centered at the origin, then they create $\gtrsim n$ distinct dot products. \end{lemma}
+\begin{lemma}[Bounding dot products on a circle] If we have a set $C \subset \mathbb{R}^2$ consisting of $n$ points \emph{placed anywhere} on a circle centered at the origin, then they determine at least $n/2$ distinct dot products. \end{lemma}

-\begin{proof}Again, scaling a point set does not change the number of dot products, so without loss of generality, we can assume the points are on the unit circle.
-Thus, let $C = \set{c_1, c_2, \dots, c_n}$, and suppose any $c_j \in C$ takes the form $e^{i \theta_j}$.

-First we show that the size of the set of dot products ($|C \cdot C|$) has the same (asymptotic) size of the ratio set of $C$ with itself ($|C / C|$).